Stay Afloat with us

 - ask any other boating safety questions.

-Marine Safety SA can also help you understand the different types of lifejackets, and how to clean, size and fit a lifejacket.
+- how to clean, size and fit a lifejacket.

 The clinics are free and walk-in friendly.
 No bookings required!